orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2018.1.4.md

 For more on the Log4j vulnerability issue, see our [blog post](https://blog.orbeon.com/2021/12/vulnerability-in-log4j-library.html).

+UPDATES:

+- 2018.1.4.1 upgrades Log4j to version 2.17.1 to address the latest vulnerabilities

-You can download the latest version of Orbeon Forms from the [downloads](https://www.orbeon.com/download) page.
+- You can download the latest version of Orbeon Forms from the [downloads](https://www.orbeon.com/download) page.
 Don't forget to [grab a trial license](https://prod.orbeon.com/prod/fr/orbeon/register/new) for the PE version.

 Please send feedback via [Twitter](https://twitter.com/orbeon) or the [forum](https://www.orbeon.com/community).